Bug #22300

 History

-#1 Updated by yap chekying about 13 hours ago
+#1 Updated by yap chekying 21 days ago

 • Subject changed from [External Audit][Android] Certificate files hardcoded inside the app to [External Audit Findings][Android] Certificate files hardcoded inside the app

-#2 Updated by Hao Ter Tai about 13 hours ago
+#2 Updated by Hao Ter Tai 21 days ago

 • Assignee changed from Hao Ter Tai to Abdul Halim Baharom